 - Dubrovnik is a maze of one-ways and almost always packed.
 You may have to circle many times before you find a parking spot (I had to circle thrice).

 - Speed limits within a city are 30 – 50 km/hr, on open roads 90 km/hr and on main highways up to 130 km/hr.

-- Get accommodation by booking online with a parking to avoid expensive rentals in the Old Town or the immediate neighborhoods of Split and Dubrovnik.
+- Get accommodation by booking online with car parking to avoid expensive rentals in the Old Town or the immediate neighborhoods of Split and Dubrovnik.
 If you want to save more, book a stay in neighboring towns instead.
+(Dubrovnik AirBnB’s here.)

 - When you can’t find a home with parking, use public parking to cut your expenses and ensure the car stays safe overnight and.
 Parking is expensive in these cities.

 - Avoid peak (July-August) and winter (October-March) seasons.

 Where should you stop between Dubrovnik and Split?

 Plenty of options are available if you’re looking to stop along the way in this amazing country full of beautiful coastline, small towns, and old architecture.
 Perhaps you’re interested in a beach scene or a relaxing hike in the mountains?
 Or, perhaps you’re interested in visiting one of Croatia’s many festivals?
 Either way, you can’t go wrong.
 Here are some of my recommendations for the towns that you absolutely can’t miss.

 Ston: Home to the oldest (still operating) traditional saltworks and one of Europe longest fortification walls, Ston is known for its unique, delicious white meat oysters (bred in oyster marine farms) and mussels.